Effortlessly create dynamic content in WordPress that will increase conversions, enhance the user experience and improve your own workflow.

 - Managing visibility controls can now be done using the “eye” icon whereas tools are managed using the vertical dots icon.

-- Minor changes to labeling has been done throughout the plugin to improve clarity.
+- Minor changes to labeling have been done throughout the plugin to improve clarity.

 - Removed all legacy visibility controls deprecated in version 1.6.0.